 Understanding controlled group rules are important for business owners with multiple business interests.
-Controlled group rules exist to prevent business owners from offering themselves a retirement plan through a side business, without offering any retirement benefits to their employees.
+Controlled group rules exist to prevent business owners from offering themselves a retirement plan, like a solo 401k, through a side business, without offering any retirement benefits to their employees.

 Controlled group rules, especially affiliated service rules, are complex, but can be simplified down to the following:

 - If a company has 80% or greater ownership of another company, the two companies would then be considered as a controlled group.
 This is called a parent-subsidiary controlled group.

 - If 5 or fewer individuals have ownership in the same companies, the companies would be considered a brother-sister controlled group if their combined ownership in all companies is 80% or greater, and the identical ownership is over 50%.
 Identical ownership is measured by adding together the lowest ownership percentage of all owners.